Chapter 7. Reform Movements from the 1870s to the 1980s

 Victorian-era industrialization created conditions that called out for reform.
 Child-labour, sexual abuse, poverty-level pay, filthy workplaces, and slum neighbourhoods were made visible by two things: urbanization from the 1860s through to the 1920s (which brought more observers and commentators within reach of factory life) and the new investigative role of the state (in the form of Royal Commissions of Enquiry, for example).
 Certainly there was poverty and abuse in rural Canada, but fewer observers there to catch it and comment on it, let alone act against it.
 Factory-life problems became public problems.

 The combination of science and urbanization — elements that were at the heart of industrialization — was key to the identification and relief of social and political liabilities.
 The rise of Darwinian thought and the relatively new concept of evolution transformed the public’s understanding of biology and the engines of change.
-The of infection was just gaining ground as the Dominion of Canada took its first steps, so the possibility of employing strategies to avoid epidemics was increasingly well-understood.
+The germ theory of infection was just gaining ground as the Dominion of Canada took its first steps, so the possibility of employing strategies to avoid epidemics was increasingly well-understood.
 The cities were, in this context, laboratories in which social and health experiments were going to occur.

 What is more, the idea of “society” was undergoing profound change.
 The mid- and late-19th century witnessed the rise of the scientific study of society.
 Sociology, political theory, and psychology are young and dynamic fields in this era, led by powerhouse thinkers like Auguste Comte (1798-1857), Karl Marx (1818-1893), Frederick Engels (1820-1895), Émile Durkheim (1858-1917), and Herbert Spencer (1820-1903).
 This phenomenon — increased curiosity about how society works and how it might be changed systematically — was itself made possible by the rise of the secular state.
 That is, by the arrival of forms of government in which the Church stood well to one side, while government (Christian, but not subservient to the clergy) was both appropriating and being handed responsibility for more and more of the social environment.